Foods high in beta-carotene, lutein & zeaxanthin!

 Lutein and zeaxanthin are also powerful carotenoids, found naturally in plants.

 Dandelion, turnip, collard, and chicory greens are the richest common foods in lutein and zeaxanthin.
-Basil, summer squash, pumpkin, and dried tomatoes are also excellent dietary sources!
+Basil, summer squash, pumpkin, and dried tomatoes are also excellent natural sources!

 VegetablesLutein & zeaxanthin